particle-iot/docs/src/content/getting-started/hardware/tracking-system.md

 Features include:

 - LTE Cat 1 (EMEAA) or LTE Cat M1 (North America) cellular modem
-- GNSS (supports GPS, SBAS, QZSS, GLONASS, BeiDou, and Galileo) with up to 1.8m accuracy and untethered dead-reckoning
+- GNSS (supports GPS and Galileo) with up to 1.8m accuracy and untethered dead-reckoning
 - Support for CAN bus and 5V power for CAN devices
 - Built-in Inertial Measurement Unit (IMU)